nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ## Requirements

-You need an OpenTok API key and API secret, which you can obtain by logging into your [Vonage Video API account](https://tokbox.com/account).
+You need an OpenTok App ID and private key, which you can obtain by logging into your [Vonage Video API account](https://tokbox.com/account).

 The OpenTok Node SDK requires Node.js 6 or higher.
 It may work on older versions but they are no longer tested.